web3-nomad/hedera-docs/tutorials/smart-contracts/hscs-workshop/setup.md

 ### Check funding of EVM accounts on Hashscan

-Copy the HashScan URL, paste it into a browser, and you will be see a "Transaction" page on HashScan.
+Copy the HashScan URL, paste it into a browser, and you will see a "Transaction" page on HashScan.

 <figure><img src="../../../.gitbook/assets/hbar-transaction-multi-account-hbar-transfer-example-hashscanio.png" alt="Screenshot showing a single transaction with multiple recipients transferring HBAR (on hashscan.io)."><figcaption><p>Screenshot showing a single transaction with multiple recipients transferring HBAR (on hashscan.io).</p></figcaption></figure>